google/ksp/docs/incremental.md

 * `Resolver.getDeclarationsFromPackage`

 Currently, only changes in Kotlin and Java sources are tracked.
-Changes to the classpath, namely to other modules or libraries, trigger a full re-processing of all sources.
+Changes to the classpath, namely to other modules or libraries, trigger a full re-processing of all sources by default.
+To track changes in classpath, set the Gradle property `ksp.incremental.intermodule=true` for an experimental implementation on JVM.

 Incremental processing is currently enabled by default.
 To disable it, set the Gradle property `ksp.incremental=false`.
 To enable logs that dump the dirty set according to dependencies and